 Short Description.
 We hiked on top of the highest dune in Morocco, Erg Chigaga (300-400 m).
 During the day, we rode the camels and followed a route parallel to the chain of sand dunes.
 In the evening, we stopped near another group of dunes, Bogarne, where we camped for our last evening in the desert.

-At dawn, I found myself on top of the highest dune in Morocco, the famous Erg Chigaga.
+At dawn, I climbed with Mohamed on top of the highest dune in Morocco, the famous Erg Chigaga.
 It had a golden color, with a velvet appearance, full of countless ripples.
-My dream of walking on sand dunes came true.
+My dream of walking on sand dunes became true.
 With perseverance, availability to adapt to the local conditions, and acceptance of everything that was offered to me – just like the nomads.

 From the 300-meter height of the Erg Chigaga, one could see the whole chain of dunes spanning over 40 kilometers.
 Early in the morning, the sand ridges were untouched and only the wind left gentle traces on the sand surface.
 One could see or hear the small semi-permanent camps in the area, hidden among the dunes.
-There was even a small hospital in the neighborhood.
-An American opened it in a precariously built enclosure to help tourists just in case of need.
+Even a small hospital stood in the vicinity.
+An American doctor opened it in a precariously built enclosure to help tourists in case of need.

 When we got back to the camp, our camels were ready to go.
 We went parallel to the chain of sand dunes and headed toward another chain of dunes, called Bogarne.
 The terrain was the same infinite flat field, stretching between mountains and dunes.
 Hiking the sand dunes would have been difficult both for us and for the camels.
 Therefore, we preferred the hard and rocky terrain, more easy to cross, but terribly monotonous and tiresome.

 In the afternoon, we reached the group of dunes in Bogarne.
 We set up our camp at the foot of the dunes just before dusk.
 I hiked alone to the top of the sands.
 From the frail ridge of the dunes, the time passage seemed endless.
 The sunset brought a fog that settled quietly, like a velvet, over the graceful dunes.
-A surreal peace and an unwavering silence reigned over everything, impossible to describe.
+A surreal peace and an unwavering silence reigned over the place, a feeling impossible to describe.

 Shrouded by the dunes, our small camp became alive and we again had harira soup and lamb tajine for dinner.
-There also was the surprise of the evening: the bread baked by Lahssen directly into the hot sand, a custom practiced in the area when they didn’t have an oven.
-The flat dough was covered with hot sand and ember from the extinguished fire, and thus the high temperatures baked the dough in a few minutes.
+Then we had the surprise of the evening: bread baked by Lahssen directly into the hot sand, a custom practiced in the area when they didn’t have an oven.
+The flat dough was covered with hot sand and ember from an extinguished fire, and thus the high temperatures baked the dough in a few minutes.

 The fourth day of the camel desert trek

-It was the last day in the desert.
-I somehow regretted I had to leave the desert and the life from there.
+It was our last day in the desert.
+I somehow regretted I had to leave the desert and its unique lifestyle.
 In the same time, I was glad I would finally have a shower.
 From the Bogarne Dunes, we went South, while the temperatures got higher and higher.
 We refilled our canisters with fresh water at the only well we passed by in four hours.
 Each camel got two additional canisters full with water to carry.
-We gradually left behind the sand dunes, and the land became flat, rocky, just a straight line at the horizon.
+We gradually left behind the sand dunes, and the terrain became flat, rocky, just a straight line at the horizon.

 We waited for the jeep for quite a while.
 We were located on one of the numberless roads which intersected each other in the desert, without real landmarks – just in the shade of an acacia tree, like many others at the horizon.
 The technical gadgets were not very precise in the desert.
 Nevertheless, at any given moment, a young man wearing a long turban wrapped around his head appeared from a cloud of sand and greeted us as he got off a dilapidated jeep.

-A part of the intensity of the desert experience disappeared when I re-entered back the civilization.
-But the profoundness of the feelings and the strong imprint left by the memories of the places remained.
-Although it was a tough experience, such an adventure was full of meanings and lessons, which I accepted as such and integrated into my life.
+A part of the intensity of the desert experience disappeared when I re-entered the civilized world.
+But the profoundness of the feelings and the strong imprint left by the memories of the desert remained.
+Even though it was a tough experience, such an adventure was full of meanings and lessons, which I accepted as such and integrated into my life.
 I reconnected with my Self and lived what this adventure brought me – a tough experience from which, however, I re-became myself.

 The Camel Desert Trek – Zagora to M’Hammid is my travel journal about the camel trek through a small part of the Sahara Desert in Morocco.
 Many thanks to the Tizi Trekking for the invitation to this press trip through a part of the amazing desert of Sahara.
 And here are all my Travel Diaries from Morocco (x…..).